arez/arez/README.md

 ### GWT TODO

-* Add `.gwt.xml` configuration to get compilable inside GWT with both production and non-production variants.
 * Add a browser-extras project that combines various browser utils and saves the results in state.
   This will probably involve bringing in Elemental2.
 This may result in tools like